dae-cpp/dae-cpp/README.md

 git clone https://github.com/ikorotkin/dae-cpp.git
 ```

 Start CMake (`cmake-gui`), choose the source code path (`dae-cpp` folder) and the target directory (it will contain Visual Studio project files).
 Press "Configure" button.
-If asked, leave default compiler for the project and default platform (Win32).

 If CMake cannot find any of the libraries, it will print an error message.
 You can modify the paths and other parameters (see [More building options](https://github.com/ikorotkin/dae-cpp#more-building-options) above) and re-configure the project.